Location and Contact Information

 Joseph A. Garcia, MD, PhD

 Dr. Joseph Garcia is a physician-scientist in the Cardiology Division of the Department of Medicine.
 He obtained a Bachelor of Science degree in Biology from the California Institute of Technology.
 After obtaining a combined MD,PhD degree from UCLA as a member of the Medical Scientist Training Program, he moved to the University of Texas Southwestern Medical Center (UTSW) where he completed a residency in Internal Medicine and a fellowship in Cardiology.
-He joined the UTSW faculty and obtained a rank of Professor of Internal Medicine before being recruited to Columbia University Medical Center (CUMC) in 2018.
+He joined the UTSW faculty and obtained a rank of Professor of Internal Medicine before being recruited to Columbia University Irving Medical Center (CUIMC) in 2018.
 Since 2008, Dr. Garcia has also been employed as a staff-physician in the Department of Veterans Affairs.
-Dr. Garcia currently has research operations at CUMC and James J. Peters VAMC (JJP VAMC).
+Dr. Garcia currently has research operations at CUIMC and James J. Peters VAMC (JJP VAMC).
 He treats general cardiology patients at JJP VAMC.